aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 | SLZSecurityAccess | ReadOnlyAccess, AmazonGuardDutyFullAccess, AWSSecurityHubFullAccess, AmazonDetectiveFullAccess, AmazonInspector2FullAccess, AWSWAFConsoleFullAccess, AmazonAthenaFullAccess | Used by Security team to work productively on security services. |

-18. Setup centralized networking account.
+17. Setup centralized networking account.
+    - Create a new "Centralized Networking" account from Control Tower.
     - Identify the OU identifer (format ou-XXXXXX) to share the new Transit-Gateway resource with.
 This should be specified as the parameter in the format arn:aws:organizations::ACCOUNT-ID:ou/ROOT-OU-ID/INFRASTRUCTURE-OU-ID
     - Login to new network account to run CloudFormation script that deploys the VPC, AWS Network Firewall, Transit Gateway and Subnets.
         - Deployment Region: Malaysia ap-southeast-5